munificent/craftinginterpreters/book/scanning.md

     Where other languages assume most newlines *are* meaningful and only a few should be ignored in multi-line statements, JS assumes the opposite.
 It treats all of your newlines as meaningless whitespace *unless* it encounters a parse error.
-If it does, it goes back and figures out the minimal set of newlines to turn into semicolons to get to something grammatically valid.
+If it does, it goes back and tries turning the previous newline into a semicolon to get something grammatically valid.

     This design note would turn into a design diatribe if I went into complete detail about how that even *works*, much less all the various ways that that